ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/permissions_api.md

 You can only work with memory through methods provided in `ScMemoryContext`.
 Each object of this class can be considered as an object that handles information about a user (including his permissions) when that user invokes methods through that object.

-You can't create object of `ScMemoryContext` with providing user.
+You can't create object of `ScMemoryContext` providing user.
 This happens automatically.
 When some user initiates a sc-event, an object of `ScMemoryContext` with this user is created for the agent that reacted to this sc-event.
 After this agent uses this context to call sc-memory methods.

 You can get user from object of context, if you need to handle this user.